-For Pharlonne from St. Vincent Ferrer, he said his favorite part was meeting new people.
+For Pharlonne Larosiliere from St. Vincent Ferrer, she said her favorite part was meeting new people.

 The highlights of the night were ice breakers, plenty of games and activities, Eucharistic adoration, the sacrament of reconciliation and keynote speakers like Father José Diaz, parochial vicar at St. Leo, Corona, and Noel Phillips.